 Editor's Note: Photo taken from the establishment's official social account

 A day trip to Aquarium Aglow is an unmissable experience that you should include in your itinerary, especially when you are coming to Charleston with your family during the holidays.
-The South Carolina Aquarium is set to light up on select nights from November 18 to December 31.
+The South Carolina Aquarium is set to light up on select nights, starting from late November to the end of December.

 Saunter through the maze of glowing lights combined with interactive displays while catching sight of the variety of aquatic beings floating in an expansive tank.
-You can also greet the New Year here with fun-filled festivities, including live music and a special ball drop event.
+If you’re lucky, you might even have a chance to see Scuba Claus as Santa Claus takes a dip with the marine denizens of the aquarium with a diving mask.
+I’m sure it will be a memorable experience for the kids!

 Aquarium Aglow